BREXIT - The Current Position relating to IP Rights

 After the UK’s withdrawal, it will be necessary to file separately in the UK as well as the EU.

-The Chartered Institute of Patent Attorneys (CIPA) recently began lobbying the UK Government to explore with the EU ways in which the UK can continue to participate in the EU trade mark and design system when the UK leaves the EU.
+The Chartered Institute of Patent Attorneys (CIPA) recently began lobbying the UK Government to explore with the EU ways in which the UK can continue to participate in the EU trade marks and designs systems when the UK leaves the EU.

 The Unitary Patent and the Unified Patent Court